usatales.com

 As per personnel at Linville Falls, the falls were utilized by nearby Native Americans to execute detainees.
 Nobody is known to have endured a fall over the last dive, aside from kayaker Pat Keller in 2010.

-7. Laurel Creek Falls – Waterfalls Near Boone NC
+7. Laurel Creek Falls

 Laurel Creek Falls is a well-known waterfall trail and swimming opening on the Watauga River.

 A short way across the road from the stopping zone will take you to the lower falls.
 On US Highway 74, about 11 miles from downtown Boone, are the 30-foot falls.
-Stickers and t-shirts from souvenir stores frequently show this well-known neighbourhood hangout.
+Stickers and t-shirts from souvenir stores frequently show this well-known neighborhood hangout.

 Directions: From the convergence of US 321 and US 421 in midtown Boone, head north on US 321/421 for 6.4 miles.
-Take a left when the expressway parts, and proceed on US 321 north for 5.4 miles, proceed on the way to get to the upper falls.
+Take a left when the expressway parts, and proceed on US 321 north for 5.4 miles, proceed on the way to get to the Upper Falls.

 Soon after US 321 crosses the waterway, there is a rock-stopping zone on the right, which gives admittance to the plain path on the left.